dram/smlnj-mirror/dev-notes/cps-primops.md

 ## Conditional branches

-The `branch` type represents the various comparisons and other conditional tests.
+The `branch` datatype represents the various comparisons and other conditional tests.

   * `CMP of {oper: cmpop, kind: numkind}`